 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.
 Sexual abuse can occur both outside and within the home.

 Contextual Safeguarding is an approach that aims to keep children safe from harm outside home.
-The approach involves healthcare professionals, youth workers, teachers and social workers to bus drivers, shopkeepers and park wardens working together with children to create safer contexts for young people.
+The approach involves healthcare professionals, youth workers, teachers and social workers to bus drivers, shopkeepers and park wardens working together with children to create safer contexts for children.
 Contextual Safeguarding considers intervening in and increasing safety in three contexts: at school, with friends and peers and in their neighbourhood.

 The Safeguarding Children Service consist of four Safeguarding Children Teams